 Note: From version 67, Smart Distribute and Tidy work with selections of layers that are inside and outside of different groups.

 When you’ve selected a set of layers with even spacing between them, you can click and drag on the circular handle that appears in the centre of any layer to move it within that selection.
-The layers around it will automatically swap positions with the one you move.
+The layers around it will automatically reorder to accommodate the one you move.

 This also works for entire Artboards, making it handy for rearranging entire flows on the Canvas.